bitrise-io/bitrise/_docs/cli-how-to-guide.md

 # Installing Bitrise Command Line Interface

 Yes!!!
 Our Command Line Interface is now available via [Homebrew](https://github.com/Homebrew/homebrew/tree/master/share/doc/homebrew#readme)!
-You simply have to call the `brew install bitrise` command in your terminal.
+First call `brew update` and when it's done you simply have to call the `brew install bitrise` command in your terminal.
 And BOOM! you can start using it right away!

 If you choose to go the old fashioned way just check the [releases site](https://github.com/bitrise-io/bitrise/releases) for instructions.